mhpi/dhbv2/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Enhancement/Feature Request
+name: 🛠️ Enhancement/Feature Request
 about: Suggest something an improvement a New Feature to add
 labels: feature_request
+assignees: leoglonz
 ---

 <!--
-Welcome!
-Thanks considering a way to improve DDR.

 Before creating a new feature request please search the issues for relevant feature requests.
 -->